catoaune/blog/_posts/2014-11-26-vagrant-quickstart.md

 ### Get Started with Chef (Provisioning!)

 What if you want to install some package or service?
-You can do this with a shell (as we increase memory and disk) but is not flexible and can take a lot of effort.
+You can do this with a bash (as we increase memory and disk) but is not flexible and can take a lot of effort.
 At this days provisioning is a trend and products as Docker, Puppet and Chef are getting very popular, so I will use Chef to show you how to install Apache and start HTTP service:

 > To learn more about chef: [Learn Chef](http://learn.getchef.com)